top of page

 11 Astrophysics Summer Programs for High School Students

-It’s hard for high school students to get involved in astrophysics - a field that can require deep physics knowledge, access to advanced equipment, or expert guidance.
-There are a few summer programs that do, however, give students a taste of what astrophysics could look like - we explore them in this article!
+It can be hard for high school students to get involved in astrophysics—a field that requires deep physics knowledge, access to advanced equipment, and guidance.
+There are a few summer programs that do, however, give students a taste of what astrophysics looks like; we explore them in this article!
+Here are 11 great astrophysics summer programs for high school students.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Application deadline: There are four cohorts throughout the year.
 Applications are due in February, May, September, and December, respectively.
 Apply here!